Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 1. To start your project, press F5 or the "play" button

-1. If you do not have the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools/releases/tag/3.0.2931) installed, you will be automatically prompted to install.
+2. If you do not have the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools/releases/tag/4.0.4915) installed, you will be automatically prompted to install.
 Follow the specified instructions, or skip to the "Deploy" step if you would rather deploy without running locally.

    > TIP: The "Terminal" panel should pop up automatically and you know your project is running if you see output

-1. Make sure you have [Azure Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator) installed and running.
+3. Make sure you have [Azurite Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio-code) installed and running.
 Alternatively, edit the value of `AzureWebJobsStorage` in `local.settings.json` under the project's root folder and under `/workflow-designtime` to a valid connection string for an Azure storage account.
+   > **WARNING**: [Azure Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator) has been deprecated.

 ## Deploy to Azure